 An important element of the Directive is the bail-in tool.
 In a bail-in, the authorities write down the value of the bank's debt and/or convert part of the debt into equity without closing the bank.
-If creditors, including those of systemically important banks, face a real risk of losses, they will more thoroughly assess banks' risks and set the interest rate on their loans to banks more in accordance with a bank's risks.
+When creditors, including those of systemically important banks, face a real risk of losses, they will assess banks' risks more thoroughly and set the interest rate on their loans to banks in accordance with the risk of losses.
 Banks' funding costs will rise, and banks' appetite for risk will be lower.
-Lending will decline and risk in the entire financial system will be reduced (see "Kriseløsing av banker ved hjelp av bail-in - momenter ved innføring i Norge"[Bank resolution with the aid of the bail-in tool - factors associated with introduction in Norway], Norges Bank Staff Memo 12/2014 (in Norwegian only) for a review of the bail-in tool).
+Lending will decline and risk in the entire financial system will be reduced (see "Kriseløsing av banker ved hjelp av bail-in momenter ved innføring i Norge" [Bank resolution with the aid of the bail-in tool - factors associated with introduction in Norway], Staff Memo 12/2014, Norges Bank (in Norwegian only) for a review of the bail-in tool).
 In addition to the use of bail-ins, the BRRD contains provisions relating to depositor preference, the use of bridge institutions (temporary public ownership of a failing bank prior to restructuring and sale), the establishment of national resolution authorities and a resolution financing arrangement, and the drawing up of living wills (contingency plans and plans for bank recovery and resolution).
-An important part of each bank's recovery plan is the minimum requirements for liabilities and other capital that can be easily written down or converted into equity, so-called MREL (Minimum Requirement for own funds and Eligible Liabilities).
-The BRRD is now transposed into Norwegian law, and the amendments to the Financial Institutions Act enter into force on 1 January 2019.
+Depositor preference means that covered deposits will never be written down or converted into new equity, and the same applies to non-guaranteed deposits held by retail customers and small and medium-sized enterprises (SMEs) until all other liabilities have been written down to zero or converted to equity.
+An important part of each bank's recovery plan is the minimum requirement for regulatory capital and other liabilities that can easily be used in a bail-in.5